-The invention of keyless drill chucks was a game-changer for making the best cordless drills easier to use.
+The invention of keyless drill chucks was a game-changer in making the best cordless drills easier to use.
 If I asked if you knew how to use a keyless drill chuck, you might be tempted to throw something at me for insulting your intelligence.
-But let’s hold off on that for right now, because we come across quite a few users who actually use it incorrectly.
+But let’s hold off on that for right now, because we come across quite a few folks who actually use it incorrectly.

 Chuck History 101

 If you’re not up to speed on your drill design history, many of us started with a keyed chuck.
 It’s that mysterious-looking thing that clips to the cord on your Dad’s old drill.
 When you insert it into a hole on the chuck, it creates a gear system that allows you to tighten or loosen it.
 Lose the key and you’re out of luck until you locate another one.

 Keyless drill chucks came along and I think we all breathed a sigh of relief when we used them for the first time.
 Instead of using a key, all you have to do is twist the chuck until you feel it tighten down on your bit and start drilling.
 Most have a ratcheting action that you can feel as it tightens.